-There is still no waterproofing, GPS or elevation data and the Alta HR isn't as feature rich as the larger and newer Charge 3, but it offers a slim, stylish everyday activity tracker with good heart rate tracking and general day-to-day activity monitoring.
+There is no waterproofing, GPS or elevation data and the Alta HR isn't as feature rich as the larger and newer Charge 3, or the Inspire HR, but it offers a slim, stylish everyday activity tracker with good heart rate tracking and general day-to-day activity monitoring.
 Sleep tracking is also great and it comes with interchangeable straps so you can switch bands out for a smarter look.

 Samsung Gear Sport

 The Samsung Gear Sport is like the Garmin Forerunner 645 Music in that it is more watch than activity tracker but it is still packed full of features including waterproofing, heart rate and built-in GPS.
 It also offers fully-fledged smartwatch capabilities and on board storage for music.

-Like the Garmin Forerunner 645 Music though, you won't get the battery life of devices like the Fitbit Charge 3 and Fitbit Alta HR and sleep tracking isn't as accomplished on the Samsung Gear Sport as it is on the smaller fitness trackers either.
+Like the Garmin Forerunner 645 Music though, you won't get the battery life of devices like the Fitbit Charge 3 and Fitbit Inspire HR and sleep tracking isn't as accomplished on the Samsung Gear Sport as it is on the smaller fitness trackers either.
 It's also pricier than the standard fitness trackers on this list and it's been replaced by a newer model - the Samsung Watch Active.